 ServiceNow is a leading provider of enterprise cloud computing solutions that define, structure, manage and automate services for global enterprises.
 Our mission is to help our customers improve service levels and reduce costs while scaling and automating their businesses.
 We typically deliver our software via the Internet as a service, through an easy-to-use, consumer product-like interface, which means it can be easily configured and rapidly deployed.
-In a minority of cases, we deploy our service on-premise at a customer data center to support a customer's unique regulatory or security requirements.
+In a minority of cases, we deploy our software on-premises at a customer data center to support a customer's unique regulatory or security requirements.

-We generally offer our services on an annual subscription fee basis which includes access to the ordered subscription service and related support, including updates to the subscribed service during the subscription term.
+We generally offer our services on an annual subscription fee basis, which includes access to the ordered subscription service and related support, including updates to the subscribed service during the subscription term.
 We provide a scaled pricing model based on the duration of the subscription term, and we frequently extend discounts to our customers based on the number of users.
 We generate sales through our direct sales team and, to a lesser extent, indirectly through resale partners and third-party referrals.
 We also generate revenues from professional services for implementation and configuration services and for training of customer and partner personnel.
 We generally bill our customers annually in advance for subscription services and monthly in arrears for our professional services as the work is performed.

 A majority of our revenues come from large global enterprise customers.
 We continue to invest in the development of our services, infrastructure and sales and marketing to drive long-term growth.
-We increased our overall employee headcount to 5,223 as of March 31, 2017 from 3,991 as of March 31, 2016.
+We increased our overall employee headcount to 5,895 as of September 30, 2017 from 4,501 as of September 30, 2016.